torvalds/linux/Documentation/maintainer/pull-requests.rst

 	pull request will provide.

 Linus responded that he tends to prefer the ``git://`` protocol.
 Other maintainers may have different preferences.
-Also, note that if you are creating pull requests without a signed tag then ``https://`` may be a better choice.
+Also, yeste that if you are creating pull requests without a signed tag then ``https://`` may be a better choice.
 Please see the original thread for the full discussion.